Stay up to date by signing up for the newsletter.

 - Your mission in life, by developing grit and discipline, having access to an optimal mind and energy, and confidence through strength.

-But each body will have their own starting point and specific challenges to triumph over, bad habits to annihilate, and good habits to reinforce.
+But each person will have their own starting point and specific challenges to triumph over, bad habits to annihilate, and good habits to reinforce.

-Here are some of the typical problems we help people with:
+Here are some of the typical problems we'll be developing programs for soon.

 1. I am skinny and want to gain weight